velartrill/velartrill.github.io/orig/kestrel.md

 "I… didn't realize it was that special, no."

 "It is.
 Virtually all of us expect a form and depth of connection that is rarely found outside homespace.
 For Comrade Soshten to take you for her own suggests she sees in you a kindred spirit.
-She is of a race cut off from your own and sculpted over a thousand years towards a harshly defined ideal of human perfection; she is a woman who has her entire life been relentlessly shaped into a loving comrade, a powerful warrior, and a thoughtful, responsible citizen.
+She is of a race cut off from your own and sculpted over a thousand years towards a harshly defined ideal of human perfection; she is a woman who has her entire life been relentlessly shaped into a loving comrade, a capable warrior, and a thoughtful, responsible citizen.
 Between what she is -- what we all are -- and what the Zyahua, the Khmai, even the Kaparttu are, there lies a gulf so vast it is bridged only with great difficulty.
 Even the people of the League, for the most part, are but a single step closer to our nature than the people of the Empire or the Union."

 "For the most part?"
 I tilt my head slightly, realizing moments later that I'm already imitating their facial mannerisms.